future-ui/future-ui/_input/002-rendering.md

 function can only have a single JSX root node as the return value.
-This is because of the fact that JSX transforms into JS, which means returning multiple root nodes would mean the same thing as writing code that returned multiple functions.
+This is because of the fact that JSX transforms into JS, which means returning multiple root nodes would mean the same thing as returning multiple functions.

-### Dealing with State

-When building UI, one of the most complex pieces is the state of the application.
-React provides two core ways to manage State, `this.state` and `this.props`.

-As we mentioned before, one of the key differences between `this.props` and `this.state` is where the data gets managed. `this.state`, as it turns out, is managed in the same element it is declared in.
+### Accepting Props

-To illustrate the concept of State management in React, we will revisit the Counter example from earlier in this chapter.
+To illustrate the role of Props in React's render(), we will revisit the Counter example from earlier in this chapter.
 In the following example, we initialize the state of our counter to 0 and provide two functions to increment and decrement the counter.
 We also write a second Element, whose job is to render a number in "human" form as well as a third element, whose job is to render and dispatch state changes.

 ```javascript
 import React, { Component, PropTypes } from 'react';